nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 # Build and Deploy Your First Application

 We've made building and deploying Linux applications fast and simple.
 Follow along to learn how to build and deploy Gadget's 'Hello World' Bash script.
-Before you get going go through the setup steps of installing Docker, GadgetCLI and Flashing C.H.I.P.
+First, make sure you have gone through the setup steps of installing Docker, GadgetCLI and Flashing C.H.I.P.
 Pro.

 ## Connect